 It cannot be denied that the powerful UDD is now losing its power, especially its backup supporters in the Northeast.
 However, this does not make the UDD surrender to its fate easily.
 On the contrary, the situation makes the UDD to make a move again.
 The movement from now on will try to become an epic movement, like the movement of the People's Alliance for Democracy.

-First things first, the leaders of the UDD will ask its partner Phea Thai Party to seek another 1,200 members.
-Moreover, in-depth information will be given away to red-shirt people in all regions through 182 Phea Thai’s coordination centers across the country.
+First things first, the leaders of the UDD will ask its partner Pheu Thai Party to seek another 1,200 members.
+Moreover, in-depth information will be given away to red-shirt people in all regions through 182 Pheu Thai's coordination centers across the country.

-The move by the Phea Thai party is completely in line with the UDD’s Mae Nam Roi Sai (100 rivers) strategy.
-It shows that former Prime Minister Thaksin Shinawatra, Phea Thai Party and the red-shirt people are one.
+The move by the Pheu Thai party is completely in line with the UDD’s Mae Nam Roi Sai (100 rivers) strategy.
+It shows that former Prime Minister Thaksin Shinawatra, Pheu Thai Party and the red-shirt people are one.